MISP/misp-training/README.md

 bash build.sh
 ~~~~

-The output directory will contain all the generated PDF files and the PDF file called `misp-training.pdf` is the complete handout of all the slides.
+The output directory will contain all the generated PDF files and the PDF file called `misp-training.pdf` which is the complete handout of all the slides.

 ## License, Attribution and Funding